U.S. Well Services and KCF Technologies Announce Integration for Electric Frac with Fully Automated Pump Control

-HOUSTON, May 18, 2022 /PRNewswire/ -- U.S. Well Services, Inc. ("USWS" or the "Company") USWS and KCF Technologies, a leading provider of machine health optimization platform, today announced an industry first integration between electric frac pump control systems for fully automated pump controls.
+STATE COLLEGE, Pa., May 18, 2022 /PRNewswire/ -- KCF Technologies, a leading provider of machine health optimization platform, and U.S. Well Services, Inc. USWS, today announced an industry first integration between electric frac pump control systems for fully automated pump controls.

 KCF's fault detection automation engine, MachineIQ, allows U.S. Well Services to run their fleets intelligently and safely.
 With state-of-the-art KCF vibration sensors, MachineIQ provides actionable suggestions to operators based on live health data locally at the job site.
 Thus, operators are constantly aware of the health of every individual pump without entering the redzone.